diskoverdata/diskover-docs/source_files/search_syntax.md

 **\* *is used to replace zero, one or many characters*** (the most used wild card)

-Wild cards are used to expand search results mostly due to [naming convention](#naming_convention), but also to go around possible misspellings, although the [fuzziness](#fuzziness) operator, covered later in this chapter, is a much better choice for misspellings.
+Wild cards are used to expand search results mostly due to [naming convention](#naming_convention), but also to go around possible misspellings, although the [fuzziness](#fuzziness), covered later in this chapter, is a much better choice for misspellings.

 >🔆 A search might be a tad slower when using wild cards, especially when it is placed in front of your query, because it is searching a much larger amount of data.